Trade Republic Review

 • Visa debit card + personal IBAN — basic current account functionality.

-• Mobile-first: iOS and Android, plus a web app — no dedicated desktop trading platform.
+• Mobile-first: iOS and Android, plus a web terminal with professional charting, screeners, and live market data — no native desktop application.

 What it is not